Wavelet transformation of signals with the construction of a scalogram

 using ContinuousWavelets, Wavelets, FFTW

-Let's analyse the code described below in detail.
+Let's analyze in detail the code described below.

-wavelet is a function that creates a wavelet transducer object.
+wavelet is a function that creates a waveform converter object.
 In our case, it takes three arguments:

-1. Morlet(π) is a Morlet wave function with parameter π.
-The Morlet function is widely used in signal analysis due to its ability to effectively extract signal features at different scales.
+- Morlet(π) is a Morlaix wave function with parameter π.
+The Morlaix function is widely used in signal analysis due to its ability to efficiently isolate signal features at different scales.

-2. averagingType=NoAve() - defines the type of averaging.
-Here the absence of averaging is selected.
+- averagingType=NoAve() — defines the type of averaging.
+No averaging is selected here.
 This means that each point in the resulting array will correspond to the value of the wave coefficient without additional smoothing.

-3. β=2 - parameter determining the width of the Morlet function window.
-The higher the value of β, the narrower the window and the more accurate the signal localisation in the time domain, but the worse the resolution in the frequency domain.
+- β=2 is a parameter that determines the window width of the Morlaix function.
+The higher the β value, the narrower the window and the more accurate the localization of the signal in the time domain, but the worse the resolution in the frequency domain.

-cwt - this function performs continuous wave transformation (CWT) of the original signal using the created wave converter.
+CWT — This function performs continuous wave transformation (CWT) of the original signal using a built-in wave converter.

 c = wavelet(Morlet(π), averagingType=NoAve(), β=2)